mirage/mirage-www/tmpl/wiki/hello-world.md

 <div class="panel callout">
   <i class="fa fa-info fa-3x pull-left"> </i>
   <p>
-    Note that when you execute <code>mirage configure --xen</code>, the target unikernel's <code>target.xl</code> and other auto-generated configuration
+    Note that when you execute <code>mirage configure -t xen</code>, the target unikernel's <code>target.xl</code> and other auto-generated configuration
     files are regenerated, overwriting any modifications you may have made.
 If you edit any of these, we suggest renaming and/or committing them to source